You Only Gaussian Once: Controllable 3D Gaussian Splatting for Ultra-Densely Sampled Scenes: The Immersion v1.0 Dataset

 \subsection{Saturated Acquisition Protocol}

-The utility of Immersion v1.0 lies in its viewpoint saturation.
-We employ two primary sensor configurations: (1) Single Insta360 X5 combined with the SHARE SLAM S20, and (2) a four-unit Osmo array with the S20.
-To ensure complete information capture, we implement a Six-Loop Trajectory Strategy: \begin{itemize} \item Multi-Level Coverage: The scene is traversed at three distinct heights (High, Medium, and Low). \item Bi-Directional Sampling: At each height, two complete loops are performed in opposite directions (clockwise and counter-clockwise). \item Detail Augmentation: Supplementary close-up shots are taken for complex geometries and thin structures. \end{itemize} This protocol results in a viewpoint density that is an order of magnitude higher than existing benchmarks, ensuring that every voxel of the real-world scene is observed from hundreds of overlapping angles.
+We deploy two primary configurations: Insta360+S20 and a 4-Osmo+S20 array.
+To guarantee complete viewpoint saturation, we execute a \textbf{Six-Loop Trajectory Strategy}: bi-directional (clockwise and counter-clockwise) loops at three distinct heights (High, Medium, Low), supplemented by targeted close-up shots for thin structures.
+This protocol achieves an unprecedented density, observing every voxel from hundreds of overlapping angles.